yyhh-org/site/content/achieve-high-throughput-and-low-latency-through-adaptive-asynchronous-transaction.md

 <img src="/images/wallclock-time.png" alt="Mixed Read/Write Wallclock Time" width="400">
 <img src="/images/cpu-time.png" alt="Mixed Read/Write CPU Time" width="370">

-For the mixed read/write task, Datalevin Default is much faster than SQLite Default, and Datalevin Async is much faster than SQLite WAL, while SQLite WAL outperforms Datalevin Default.
+For the mixed read/write task, `Datalevin Default` is much faster than `SQLite Default`, and `Datalevin Async` is much faster than `SQLite WAL`, while `SQLite WAL` outperforms `Datalevin Default`.

 Regarding CPU time, the differences among the various conditions are small, indicating that the underlying amount of work is not hugely different.

-Notice that in the three synchronous conditions—Datalevin Default, SQLite Default, and SQLite WAL—most of the time is spent waiting for I/O, with CPU times being relatively small compared to the wallclock time.
-Datalevin Async is different; its total CPU time (227.89 seconds) is actually greater than its wallclock time (111.04 seconds), indicating effective utilization of multicore processing and an apparent hiding of I/O wait times.
+Notice that in the three synchronous conditions—`Datalevin Default`, `SQLite Default`, and `SQLite WAL`—most of the time is spent waiting for I/O, with CPU times being relatively small compared to the wallclock time. `Datalevin Async` is different; its total CPU time (227.89 seconds) is actually greater than its wallclock time (111.04 seconds), indicating effective utilization of multicore processing and an apparent hiding of I/O wait times.
 This result confirms our hypothesized advantage of asynchronous transactions.